 The recording features laughter from McCartney and Lennon as they sing “Well we danced all night/And I held her tight/And I held her hand in mine” during the second bridge.

-A live version of the song, recorded on 24 October 1963 in Stockholm during The Beatles’ tour of Sweden, was released on Anthology 1 in 1995.
+A live version of ‘I Saw Her Standing There’, recorded on 24 October 1963 in Stockholm during The Beatles’ tour of Sweden, was released on Anthology 1 in 1995.
 Several other live bootleg versions exist, including two from the Star-Club, Hamburg.

 In the studio